How To Break A Big Task Into Small Achievable Steps

 • Problem-Solving: If you encounter obstacles or difficulties, don’t get discouraged.
 Instead, focus on finding solutions and adjusting your approach.

 • Reevaluation: Periodically review your plan and priorities.
-Are there new developments or information that necessitate changes to your sub-task order or goals?
+Are there new developments or information requiring changes to your sub-task order or goals?

 Remember that adaptation is a sign of resilience and resourcefulness.